Mardie Station: History

-James Withnell, the owner of Dirk Hartog Station acquired Mardie in 1913 from the Mardie Pastoral Company.
-At this stage the property occupied an area of 397500 acre and was carrying a flock of 19,000 sheep.
+In 1913, James Withnell, the owner of Dirk Hartog Station, acquired Mardie from the Mardie Pastoral Company.
+At that time, the property occupied an area of 397500 acre and was carrying a flock of 19,000 sheep.

-The station was sold by Withnell to B. H. Sharpe who owned Wooleen Station, along with 30,000 head of sheep and 100 cattle in 1923 for £50,000.
+In 1923, Withnell sold the station to B. H. Sharpe, who owned Wooleen Station, along with 30,000 head of sheep and 100 cattle, for £50,000.

-It switched from sheep to cattle in 1998.
-It is owned by CITIC Pacific, a Hong Kong–based company, who bought the station in 2007.
+The station switched from sheep to cattle in 1998.
+CITIC Pacific, a Hong Kong–based company, bought the station in 2007.

-The station is home to the largest infestation of mesquite in the state, following the introduction of two trees as shade trees around the homestead and shearing shed in the 1930s; it is estimated that around 150000 ha contain the plant.
-About 30000 ha of the infestation is described as dense.
-Stock must be quarantined in paddocks free of mesquite so the seeds can pass through their guts before they can be moved on to prevent the pest from spreading further.
+The station is home to the largest infestation of mesquite in the state, following the introduction of two trees as shade trees around the homestead and shearing shed in the 1930s.
+It is estimated that around 150000 ha are affected by the weed, and about 30000 ha of the infestation is described as dense.
+To prevent the infestation from spreading further, stock must be quarantined in paddocks free of mesquite so the seeds can pass through their gut before they are moved on.

-The station experienced heavy rains followed by flooding during Cyclone Monty in 2004 then again in 2009.
+The station experienced heavy rains and flooding during Cyclone Monty in 2004, and again in 2009.
 Fences were swept away, roads were cut and cattle were stranded when 150 mm of rain fell in a few hours.

 The property is also home to one of the largest holes ever dug in the earth.
-Sino Iron, a Chinese iron producer, is mining magnetite at Mardie and planning an open cut mine of 5.5 km long, 3 km wide and hundreds of metres deep.
-The company has a 25-year lease obtained in a deal with billionaire Clive Palmer.
+Sino Iron, a Chinese iron producer, mined magnetite at Mardie and planned an open cut mine of 5.5 km long, 3 km wide and hundreds of metres deep.
+The company has a 25-year lease, obtained in a deal with billionaire Clive Palmer.